avabellaw/crystal-clear-opticians/readme.md

 # **Crystal Clear Opticians** - Milestone Project 1

-This website showcases my HTML/CSS milstone project: Crystal Clear Opticians.
+This website showcases my HTML/CSS milestone project: Crystal Clear Opticians.
 A highly efficient and affordable opticians with a range of glasses.
 It is built with responsiveness at its core and made to be accessible, especially for older people and those with vision problems.
 * Bigger font sizes.
 * Simplified navigation system.